 Our detour took us down long, barren roads, six-lane highways and even down the famous Route 66.

 We slept in no-man’s land, Arizona and did not need an alarm clock the next morning.
 Once again, being in a different time zone and our pending adventures were all the alarm clock we needed to wake up.
 Unlike the day before, we knew our time this day was precious because we actually did need get to Las Vegas before nightfall.
 The pictures that follow are from one of the fastest trips to the Grand Canyon I have ever heard of.
-We did a drive-by viewing of one of the most incredible places on earth!
-What bad travelers we were!
+We did a drive-by viewing of one of the most incredible places on earth; we might be the world’s worst travelers!

 We left the canyon, returned to hot summer temperatures and made a bee line for Las Vegas.
 Oh!
 But wait, the Hoover Dam was on our way and I am married to an engineer.
 We did not have a choice, we were stopping!